MrKilljoy137xxx/se_formative/README.md

 - Push your code to GitHub.
 - Enable GitHub Pages in the repository settings.
 - Your site will be live at `https://yourusername.github.io/currency-converter/`.

+### Technologies Used

+- HTML5
+- CSS3
+- JavaScript (ES6)
+- [ExchangeRate-API](https://www.exchangerate-api.com/) (or your chosen API)

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.

 ## Testing